Council steps up fight against dog fouling | We Are Tyrone

-IT’S A ‘foul’ problem that never seems to go away, and now the local Council has announced it’s stepping up its fight against littering and irresponsible dog owners who fail to clean up after their pooches.
+IT’S A ‘foul’ problem that never seems to go away, and now the local council has announced it is stepping up its fight against littering and irresponsible dog owners who fail to clean up after their pooches.

-Unfortunately, due to the (relatively) drier weather at this time of year, the problem of dog fouling and littering in general is all the more noticeable in the summer, just when tourists are flocking to Fermanagh.
+Unfortunately, due to the (relatively) drier weather at this time of year, the problem of dog fouling and littering in general is all the more noticeable in the summer.

-On Monday this week, the Council announced it had employed the expertise of an enforcement specialist service to increase the number of litter and dog patrols in the area.
+Fermanagh and Omagh District Council recently announced it had employed the expertise of an enforcement specialist service to increase the number of litter and dog patrols in the area.

 A spokesman said the local authority had partnered with Waste Investigations Support and Enforcement (WISE), and the Council had granted the WISE officers powers to issue £80 Fixed Penalty Notices to anyone who drops litter in the street or who fails to clean up after their dog.